kannandreams/latentlens/README.md

 ```

 ### How to use
-1) Pick a connector in the sidebar (`Demo` for offline synthetic data) and select your embedder.
+1) Open the app and choose a connector in the sidebar: `Demo` (offline synthetic vectors) or `Chroma` (live collection).
+Pick an embedder (`Demo` or `OpenAI`).
-2) If you chose Chroma, set the collection name and optionally paste text into **Chroma: store pasted text** to embed/store snippets.
+2) For Chroma, set the collection name.
+Use **Chroma: store pasted text** to embed and add snippets directly into that collection (optional IDs and source tags supported).
-3) Enter the query text, adjust `Top K` and `Background samples`, then click **Run Debugger**.
+3) Enter your query text, adjust `Top K results` and `Background samples`, then click **Run Debugger**.
-4) Pan/zoom the 3D plot, select a distance ruler target if desired, and choose any ID to inspect metadata and similarity metrics.
-Warnings surface when the query appears isolated.
+4) Explore the 3D plot: pan/zoom, pick a `Distance ruler target` to see an orange line from the query to a chosen result, and select any ID to inspect metadata, cosine similarity to the query, and the DB score/distance.

-• - The “distance ruler target” option simply draws an orange line from the query point (red diamond) to the result you pick in the 3D plot (app.py, utils/visuals.py).
-It measures straight-line (Euclidean)
-    distance in the reduced 3D space produced by PCA → UMAP, not the raw vector DB distance.
-Use it to compare relative closeness between results; shorter line ≈ more similar in this visualization.
-  - “Inspect metadata for ID” lets you pick any plotted point and see its stored metadata plus metrics: cosine_sim_to_query (computed on the original high‑dim vectors against the query) and score (whatever the DB
-    returned—could be similarity or distance depending on the backend, as shown in core/math_engine.py and the connector adapters).
-  - When you type “red shoes” as the query, the app embeds that text, retrieves neighbors, reduces all vectors to 3D, and plots them: query in red, results in blue, background in gray.
-The ruler distance is only
+5) If a warning appears, it signals the query is visually isolated—use it as a hint to tweak data or parameters.

+### Notes
-    an approximate visual cue in that 3D projection; rely on the cosine similarity and DB score for the actual numeric closeness.
+- The distance ruler measures straight-line distance in the reduced 3D projection, not the raw vector-space metric; rely on cosine similarity and DB scores for actual closeness.
+- If a connector cannot return enough background vectors, the app pads with synthetic points so the 3D plot still has structure; those synthetic IDs are prefixed with `bg-synth-`.
+- Only Demo and Chroma are wired into the UI today; Pinecone and Qdrant adapters live in `core/connectors.py` but are not exposed in `app.py`.